RobotStudio/choreo-msg/README.md

 ## Requirements

-This project assumes that you'll be using the [choreo-msg](https://github.com/RobotStudio/choreo-msg) proto library.
+This project only has ProtoBuf requirements.

 ## Generating

+If you intend to use this project with [choreo-svc](https://github.com/RobotStudio/choreo-svc) then you should generate using that project instead.

 For generating, use the provided `Makefile` and override options as needed.